Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 <img src="https://github.com/Bonz07/MachineLearningNanodegree/blob/master/projects/capstone/train/6ca26bb1.jpg" width="400">

-Once happy with this data preprocessing I will run the exact same pre-processing pipeline for the testing dataset.
+Once happy with this data pre-processing I will run the exact same pre-processing pipeline for the testing dataset.

 #### Data Augmentation
 Looking at the total number of images in the training dataset (9851) and the number of different whale (4250) it suggests that there will be two or less images per whale for the CNN to learn from.
-This is low and so I will look to boost this using data augmentation to include image rotation, image shift, image zoom and image grayscaling.
+This is very low for training a model on and so I will look to boost this using data augmentation to include image rotation, image shift, image zoom and image grayscaling.
 This will also help reduce the chance of overfitting.

 ####  Model Design